DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

     .requestHooks(fileDownloadLogger);

 test(`Download a file and verify contents`, async t => {
     await t
         .click('#downloadButton')

-    await t
         .expect(fileDownloadLogger.contains(r => {
             return  /File contents here/.test(r.response.body) &&   //verify response body r.response.statusCode === 200;                  //verify response status code
-        }))
-        .ok()
+        })).ok()
 });
 ```

 This test introduces a `RequestLogger` that logs requests to a location and received responses.
 Location is [defined with a regular expression](../../../templates/intercept-http-requests/request-filter.md#use-a-regular-expression-to-specify-the-url).
-The response body is then evaluated with a regular expression.
+The response body is then checked with a regular expression.

 > The response body received from the server is binary.
 Use the `RequestLogger`'s [stringifyResponseBody option](../../reference/test-api/requestlogger/constructor.md) to convert it to a string.